uvapl/uva-prog-physics/10 Workshops/20 Week 3/Recursion.md

-## Totally Extra Exercises on Recursion
+## Hacker Exercises on Recursion

-These exercises are fully optional but can be very interesting mind teasers.
+These exercises are optional but can be very interesting mind teasers.

 > recursion (noun)
 > : *see* recursion